 The workhouse later became known as Preston Civic Hostel and was subsequently used as offices.
 More recently it was used as a local college and as a business centre although has now been sold for redevelopment, probably for residential use.
 The workhouse infirmary later became Sharoe Green Hospital was used for geriatric care but has now closed and the buildings demolished.

 Preston Brockholes View Children's Home

-In the early 1900s, the union established children's homes at 232-234 Brockholes View in Preston.
-It became known as Sunnybank.
+In the early 1900s, the union established children's homes in adjacent properties known as Ivy Bank and Sunny Bank at 232-234 Brockholes View in Preston.
+The whole establishment eventually adopt the name Sunny Bank.

 One former inmate of the Home was Arthur Eric Crook (1917-1997).
 His memories of the establishment were recorded by his daughter Heather who has very kindly allowed them to be included here.